Hamiltonian delay equations -- examples and a lower bound for the number of periodic solutions: Introduction and main results

 In this paper we take a different approach to Hamiltonian delay equations, or at least to periodic orbits solving what we propose to call a Hamiltonian delay equation.
 Our approach is through action functionals.
 Let $\L = C^\infty (S^1,\R^{2n})$ be the space of smooth 1-periodic loops in $\R^{2n}$, and recall from classical mechanics that the 1-periodic solutions of~\eqref{e:Ham} are exactly the critical points of the action functional $\A \colon \L \to \R$ given by

-This fact, that interesting solutions can be seen as the critical points of a functional, played a key role in the creation of the modern theory of Hamiltonian dynamics and of symplectic topology, see point~{\bf 2.}\ below.
+This fact, that interesting solutions can be seen as the critical points of a functional, played a key role in the creation of the modern theory of Hamiltonian dynamics and of symplectic topology, see the outlook at the end of this introduction.
 We therefore look at ``delay action functionals''.
 If we just take

 we get nothing new: The critical point equation is again $\dot v (t) = X_H(v(t))$.
 However, if we take two Hamiltonian functions $H,K$ on~$\R^{2n}$ and the functional

 then the critical point equation is the honest delay equation